pfrenssen/firetrack/README.md

 $ cargo test
 ```

-To run the BDD test suite, we need to set up the test environment before running
+Before we can run the BDD test suite, we need to set up the test environment:
-the tests:

 ```
 # Install dependencies for the BDD test framework.